gvwilson/sdxpy/src/http/index.md

 Instead,
 we would like to use a single standardized protocol in a variety of ways.

-The Hypertext Transfer Protocol, more commonly called [%g http "HTTP" %], specifies one way programs can exchange data over IP.
+The [%g http "Hypertext Transfer Protocol" %] (HTTP) specifies one way programs can exchange data over IP.
 HTTP is deliberately simple:
-the [%i "client" %] sends a [%g http_request "request" %] specifying what it wants over a socket connection, and the server sends a [%g http_response "response" %] containing some data.
+the [%i "client" %] sends a [%g http_request "request" %] specifying what it wants over a [%i "socket" %], and the [%i "server" %] sends a [%g http_response "response" %] containing some data.
 A server can construct responses however it wants;
 it can copy a file from disk,
 generated [%i "HTML" %] dynamically,